Atlanta police see 'higher than usual number of call outs' after charges announced against officers

 When CNN host Chris Cuomo pressed her for more details, she said that the city could receive additional law enforcement help from county and state agencies and added that she was concerned about repairing morale among officers.

-Brooks was shot and killed outside a Wendy’s restaurant where he brawled with police after apparently falling asleep in his car and allegedly failing a field sobriety test.
+Brooks was shot and killed outside a Wendy’s restaurant were he brawled with police after apparently falling asleep in his car and allegedly failing a field sobriety test.
 During the struggle, he took Brosnan’s Taser and fled.

 Brosnan's attorneys said he suffered a concussion when Brooks knocked him to the ground.